jjarmoc/csaw2012_cert_app/solution/writeup.md

 There are a few other ways to do this, but they're fundamentally not much different.
 Instead of gcd(admin_n1, test_n2) we could have just tried dividing admin's n by our two factors (and if it divides evenly, we've recovered the first factor).
 Alternately, we could do the whole challenge by using already existing public keys (created by other teams perhaps) which are available in the directory.  gcd() works there too.
 However you slice it, the first step is to recover the shared key, then divide to calculate the other, and then build a private key for admin which we use to log in.

 Once we log in with our recover private key for admin, we've got the flag.
-For CSAW the flag was "key{BeSureToMindYourPsAndQs}"
+For CSAW the flag was
+'''
+key{BeSureToMindYourPsAndQs}
+'''

-== Real World ==
+## Real World
 If this example seems a bit contrived, it's because it is.
 It's highly unusual to cache values of one of our primes, and constrain their possibilities so tightly.
 I suppose there'a a chance a well-meaning developer could do something like this in a misguided attempt at making key generation faster, but it's probably not too likely.
 Anyone with any business working on key generation at this level should be aware that re-using primes is a bad idea.
 Still, stranger things have happened.

 What I really intended in this example was for it to be a simplified version of what might occur when a system lacks enough entropy to generate sufficiently random primes.
 Such a system probably still wouldn't have a 1 in 20 reuse affinity like we see here, but that makes it much easier to attack our system in a reasonable time (a 1 in a million reuse would mean generating far more keys to find a shared factor).